ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

       assigned from attribute given as dictionary key (:obj:`str`).
       Only dictionaries with length 1 are supported.
       Example: ``ids={'Acronym': ['GIC', 'WNA']}``.
-    * `None`: Select all available regions from the shape file.
+    * `None`: select all available regions from the shapefile.

 Examples:
     * Extract the shape of the river Elbe from a shapefile: